-In March of this year, travel around the world came to a near complete stop.
+After a very rough 2020, the world has entered 2021 with new hope.
+COVID rates are falling and vaccinations are rolling out in most countries.
 Now that some countries have reopened, it’s more important than ever to know how to stay healthy while traveling.
 Not only do you want to protect yourself from COVID, but also keep yourself healthy on the road.
 Jet lag, new foods, and prolonged sitting all contribute to overall health.

 Our Thrifty Adventures is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 Our Thrifty Adventures contains affiliate links to products.
 We may receive a commission, at no cost to you, for purchases made through these links.